owkin/FLamby/integration/Substra/README.md

 ## Run the example

-To run the example, launch `jupyter notebook` and run the cells of the `flamby-integration-into-substra.ipynb`
+To run the example, launch `jupyter notebook`, copy past and run the cells of the `flamby-integration-into-substra.md` file.